bradrf/file_discard/README.md

 # ===> [#<Pathname:/path/to/my/home/a/trash/folder/myfile.txt>]
 ```

-Each `Discarder` is expected to provide the following (as passed to the base class initializer):
+Each FileDiscard::Discarder is expected to provide the following (as passed to FileDiscard::Discarder.new):

-1. `home`: An _absolute_ path to the home directory of the current user. `FileDiscard` will expand the path, so on systems that support it, special variables can be used (e.g. a tilde (~) will expand to the current user's home directory on OS X and Linux).
+1. `home`: An _absolute_ path to the home directory of the current user.
+FileDiscard will expand the path, so on systems that support it, special variables can be used (e.g. a tilde (~) will expand to the current user's home directory on OS X and Linux).

 2. `home_trash`: A _relative_ path where the trash is expected from the `home` directory.

 3. `mountpoint_trash_fmt`: A _relative_ path where the trash is expected from any given mountpoint.
 This string can optionally include a `%s` format specifier which will be replaced by the current user's numeric ID (ie. UID).

-The base `Discarder` will rely on comparison between mountpoints (as determined by [`Pathname#mountpoint?`](http://www.ruby-doc.org/stdlib/libdoc/pathname/rdoc/Pathname.html#method-i-mountpoint-3F)) to decide if the home trash should be used or if a shared trash for another mounted volume should be used.
-In other words, if the mountpoint of the file being trashed is _not_ the same as the `home` directory's mountpoint, the `Discarder` will use the trash located in the mountpoint associated with the file being discarded using the `mountpoint_trash_fmt` relative result as presented by the discarder.
+The FileDiscard::Discarder will rely on comparison between mountpoints (as determined by [`Pathname#mountpoint?`](http://www.ruby-doc.org/stdlib/libdoc/pathname/rdoc/Pathname.html#method-i-mountpoint-3F)) to decide if the home trash should be used or if a shared trash for another mounted volume should be used.
+In other words, if the mountpoint of the file being trashed is _not_ the same as the `home` directory's mountpoint, the discarder will use the trash located in the mountpoint associated with the file being discarded using the `mountpoint_trash_fmt` relative result as presented by the discarder.

-If the trash location does not already exist, the `Discarder` will not automatically create it.
-Instead, it will raise a `Errno::ENOENT` exception for any discard request that attempts to move a file to a trash that does not exist.
-It is expected that the caller will ensure the trash directories are present before attempting to discard files.
+If the trash location does not already exist, the FileDiscard::Discarder will not automatically create it.
+Instead, it will raise a FileDiscard::TrashMissing exception for any discard request that attempts to move a file to a trash that does not exist.
+It is expected that the caller will ensure the trash directories are present before attempting to discard files or make use of FileDiscard.create_trash_when_missing= to enable automatically creating missing trash folders.

-For a more complex example, check out the [`FileDiscard::LinuxDiscarder`](lib/file_discard.rb#L144-L164).
+For a more complex example, see FileDiscard::LinuxDiscarder.